kirjs/generator-d3-quickstart/README.md

 This is a [Yeoman](http://yeoman.io) generator for the [d3.js](http://d3.js).
 It has the minimum skeleton necessary to start with d3.js

+This generator includes:

+* index.html - with svg
+* js/index.js - for the code
+* css/style.css - for styling
+* gulpfile.js - currently only has browser-sync
+* package.json - d3 is installed via npm

 ## Getting Started

 ### Installing Yeoman?